troessner/articles/lessons-learned-from-some-of-the-best-ruby-codesbases-part-3.md

 - We then freeze all subsequent attributes of the object, in the case of `Hash` they keys and the values

-Ok, so let's do a quick recap:
+Ok, so now we know:

-1. We now know how a suitable freezer class is looked up
+1. how a suitable freezer class is looked up
-2. And we know how this class does the actual freezing
+2. how this class does the actual freezing

 This only leaves one thing left to explain: What's up with that recursion guard?